riguima/google-tradutor-cli/README.md

 # google-translator-cli

-google translator that works in terminal
+Google Translator that works in terminal

+## How to use

+By default translates from English to Portuguese, example:

+    > gtcli "hello world"
+    olá mundo

+Can pass the argument "-d" to specify the output language:

+    > gtcli "teste" -d en
+    test